syncfusion-content/wpf-docs/wpf/Double-TextBox/Culture-and-Number-Formats.md

 ---
 layout: post
-title: Culture and Formatting in WPF DoubleTextBox control | Syncfusion
+title: Culture and Formatting in WPF Double TextBox control | Syncfusion
-description: Learn about Culture and Formatting support in Syncfusion WPF DoubleTextBox control and more details about the control features.
+description: Learn about Culture and Formatting support in Syncfusion WPF Double TextBox control and more.
 platform: wpf
 control: DoubleTextBox
 documentation: ug
 ---

-# Culture and Formatting in WPF DoubleTextBox
+# Culture and Formatting in WPF Double TextBox

 Value of `DoubleTextBox` can be formatted in following ways: